 - ½ cup soy sauce

-- Serve with spicy vinegar.
+- Arrange in a serving plate.
+Serve with rice on the side and a dipping sauce of spicy vinegar.
 Share and enjoy!